Staff,Board and Committee Members

 Jeff Graverholt - Unit 39 Resident

-Jeff spent 10 years in the US Navy as a proven leader and started pilot training and ultimately selected helicopters and completed training in Pensacola, San Diego before arriving at his first assignment in Jacksonville Florida.
-While station there he completed two deployments on the aircraft carrier USS Eisenhower and conducted a home port change to Norfolk, VA.
+Jeff spent 10 years in the US Navy as a proven leader and started pilot training and ultimately selected helicopters and completed training in Pensacola and San Diego before arriving at his first assignment in Jacksonville Florida.
+While stationed there he completed two deployments on the aircraft carrier USS Eisenhower and conducted a home port change to Norfolk, VA.
 There he served on the Expeditionary Combat Readiness Center staff in support of non-traditional expeditionary sailors and deployed once again as the Helicopter Element Coordinator on the staff of the Commander Carrier Strike Group Twelve, where he organized the future plans and operations planning for a round the world deployment and homeport change of the aircraft carrier USS Theodore Roosevelt.

 After completing his service to his country Jeff transitioned to civilian life by moving to Tallahassee Florida and began working for a local engineering firm as the Operations Manager responsible for daily operations and resource allocation of his civil engineering teams.
-Throughout his career he has sought opportunities to give back to his communities by volunteering as the Morale, Welfare, and Recreation officer at ECRC and the Wardroom Officers fund manager as CSG-12, where he demonstrated the ability to effective establish a budget plan, fund raise, and lead committees to achieve the desired community goals.
+Throughout his career he has sought opportunities to give back to his communities by volunteering as the Morale, Welfare, and Recreation officer at ECRC and the Wardroom Officers fund manager as CSG-12, where he demonstrated the ability to effectively establish a budget plan, fundraise, and lead committees to achieve the desired community goals.
 Jeff is eager to continue his volunteer work giving back to his community and the Killearn Homeowners Association.